glasgowm148/namespaces/ergo/README.md

 # Namespace for Ergo Blockchain

-This document delineates the applicability of CAIP standards within the Ergo ecosystem, encompassing various projects issued as 'native tokens' standardized via [EIP-4][EIP4]
+This document delineates the applicability of CAIP standards within the Ergo ecosystem, encompassing various projects issued as 'native tokens' standardised via [EIP-0004: Asset Standard][EIP-0004]

 The Ergo blockchain is characterized by its distinctive design principles, advanced cryptographic features, and the ErgoScript smart contract language that employs an [extended UTXO (eUTXO)][UTXO vs Account: Understanding Ergo's Transaction Model] model.